awslabs/aws-sdk-swift/reference/0.x/AWSDocDB/DocDbClientProtocol.md

 func createDBCluster(input: CreateDBClusterInput, completion: @escaping (ClientRuntime.SdkResult<CreateDBClusterOutputResponse, CreateDBClusterOutputError>) -> Void)
 ```

-### createDBClusterParameterGroup(input:​completion:​)
+### createDBClusterParameterGroup(input:completion:)

 Creates a new cluster parameter group.
-Parameters in a cluster parameter group apply to all of the
-instances in a cluster.
-A cluster parameter group is initially created with the default
-parameters for the database engine used by instances in the cluster.
-In Amazon DocumentDB, you cannot make modifications directly to the
-default.docdb3.6 cluster parameter group.
-If your
-Amazon DocumentDB cluster is using the default cluster parameter group and you
-want to modify a value in it, you must first <a href="https:​//docs.aws.amazon.com/documentdb/latest/developerguide/cluster_parameter_group-create.html">
-create a new parameter group
-or <a href="https:​//docs.aws.amazon.com/documentdb/latest/developerguide/cluster_parameter_group-copy.html">
-copy an existing parameter group,
-modify it, and then apply the modified parameter group to your
-cluster.
-For the new cluster parameter group and associated settings
-to take effect, you must then reboot the instances in the cluster
-without failover.
-For more information,
-see <a href="https:​//docs.aws.amazon.com/documentdb/latest/developerguide/cluster_parameter_group-modify.html">
-Modifying Amazon DocumentDB Cluster Parameter Groups.
+Parameters in a cluster parameter group apply to all of the instances in a cluster.
+A cluster parameter group is initially created with the default parameters for the database engine used by instances in the cluster.
+In Amazon DocumentDB, you cannot make modifications directly to the default.docdb3.6 cluster parameter group.
+If your Amazon DocumentDB cluster is using the default cluster parameter group and you want to modify a value in it, you must first [ create a new parameter group](https://docs.aws.amazon.com/documentdb/latest/developerguide/cluster_parameter_group-create.html) or [ copy an existing parameter group](https://docs.aws.amazon.com/documentdb/latest/developerguide/cluster_parameter_group-copy.html), modify it, and then apply the modified parameter group to your cluster.
+For the new cluster parameter group and associated settings to take effect, you must then reboot the instances in the cluster without failover.
+For more information, see [ Modifying Amazon DocumentDB Cluster Parameter Groups](https://docs.aws.amazon.com/documentdb/latest/developerguide/cluster_parameter_group-modify.html).

 ``` swift
 func createDBClusterParameterGroup(input: CreateDBClusterParameterGroupInput, completion: @escaping (ClientRuntime.SdkResult<CreateDBClusterParameterGroupOutputResponse, CreateDBClusterParameterGroupOutputError>) -> Void)
 ```

-### createDBClusterSnapshot(input:​completion:​)
+### createDBClusterSnapshot(input:completion:)

 Creates a snapshot of a cluster.